JamesRobertSutcliffe/JamesRobertSutcliffe/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jamesrobertsutliffe&label=Profile%20views&color=0e75b6&style=flat" alt="jamesrobertsutliffe" /> </p>

-- 🔭 I’m currently working on [Personality Music Recommender](https://github.com/JamesRobertSutcliffe/personality-music-recommender)

-- 🌱 I’m currently learning **Next.js, React, Postgresql and AWS amongst other frameworks**

-- 👨‍💻 All of my projects are available at [https://jamesrobertsutcliffe.github.io/js-portfolio/](https://jamesrobertsutcliffe.github.io/js-portfolio/)

 - 📫 How to reach me **jsutcliffe1991@gmail.com**

 I am proficient at building web apps in HTML, CSS, Javascript (ES6), Reactive frameworks (React, Next.js, Svelte) and Node.js.
 I offer a blend of design, communication, and problem-solving skills to software development enhanced by extensive study, project development and commercial experience.
 I am skilled in frontend, backend and project deployment with hands-on experience developing projects in git based teams workflows.
 I completed a Front-End Web Development certificate from Trilogy Skills Bootcamp in 2023, bolstering my foundational skills and collaborative project experience.

 A decade long career in media production has bolstered my ability to pick up new skills / technologies quickly and allowed me to consistently develop my programming skills.
 Recently I've taken an interest in AI / LLMs by utilising the OpenAI API as well as modern JS frameworks (next.js / react, Svelte) and databases (SQL / Postgres).
+I am also interested in data visualisation and have been furthering my skills with d3.js.

 Please feel free to reach out with any queries, questions or anything related to programming, I am always open to discussing potential projects and collaborations :)